amay-zingg/amay-zingg/README.md

 # Heya 👋

-### lol I really need to figure out how to upload to github again

 ## My name is Anastasia & I'm invested in learning how to code!

 I really love building projects and putting all the pieces together to make it complete!
 (We all know the work is never done though 🤪) (But that's okie, no small tweak is ever insignificant)